 1. Advisers and Registered Office

 2 - 3.
 Report of the Management Committee

 4. Committee Statement on the Co-operative's System of Internal Financial Control

 5. Report of the Auditors on the Committee Statement on the Co-operative's System of Internal Financial Control

 6. Report of the Independent Auditors

 7. Income and Expenditure Account

+8. Statement of Total Recognised Gains and Losses

-8. Balance Sheet
+9. Balance Sheet

-9 - 10.
+10 - 11.
 Cash Flow Statement

-11 - 19.
+12 - 21.
 Notes to the Financial Statements